 To assess access, provider, system, and societal interventions to increase the uptake of influenza vaccination in people aged 60 years and older in the community.

-Randomised controlled trials (RCTs) and cluster-randomised trials of interventions to increase influenza vaccination in people aged 60 years or older in the community.
+Randomised controlled trials (RCTs) and cluster-RCTs of interventions to increase influenza vaccination in people aged 60 years or older in the community.

 We used standard methodological procedures as specified by Cochrane.